AlexSteveTrif/AlexSteveTrif.github.io/index.md

 1. **[Scraping and Analyzing Steam Game Reviews](project_1.md)**

 - **Skills:** Data Cleaning, Exploratory Data Analysis (EDA), Statistical Testing, Sentiment Analysis, Data Visualization, and Predictive Modeling.
-- **Tools:** Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn), SQL, Tableau, and Git for version control.
+- **Tools:** Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, Beautiful Soup, Selenium), SQL, Tableau, and Git for version control.

 This concise overview encapsulates my project work and skill set, offering a snapshot into my capabilities as a data analyst in the gaming industry.
 For more detailed insights, please refer to the full project briefing.